News

 You graduated from the Bachelor Interactive Developer in 2019, what has been your career path since leaving school?

-After graduating, I wanted to continue developing my technical and creative skills by adding a sound dimension, so I continued my studies atEnjmin with a Sound design option.
+After graduating, I wanted to further develop my technical and creative skills by adding a sound dimension, so I continued my studies atEnjmin with a Sound Design option.

-I've always been very sensitive to the sound aspect of digital and audiovisual projects, so it was an obvious choice for me to turn to sound, while maintaining a connection with images.
+I've always been very sensitive to the sound aspect of digital and audiovisual projects, so it was an obvious choice for me to turn to sound, while keeping a connection with image.

-I then started working freelance and founded "Sound Signature", my own sound design studio , so that I could choose my projects and clients and have the opportunity to develop my own artistic direction.
+I then started freelancing, and founded "Sound Signature", my own sound design studio , so that I could choose my own projects and clients, and develop my own artistic direction.

 What does your job involve?

 I'm a composer and sound designer.
-The aim of composition and sound design is to understand the context and discourse around a visual and translate it into sound.
+The aim of composition and sound design is to understand the context and discourse surrounding a visual and translate it into sound.

 To do this, I carry out a very precise analysis of the environment, the visual ambience, the temporality and the dynamism of the video or image, so as to be able to enrich it with music and sound.The idea is to be able, at the end, to visualize the image by closing your eyes.

-I work with sound emulation software as well as analog synthesizers and drum machines to create this whole world of sound.
+I work with sound emulation software as well as analog synthesizers and drum machines to create this whole universe of sound.

 You had already worked on the sound for your graduation video game "La Rose sans l'épine".
 Why did you decide to turn to sound design?

-I was interested in the connection between image and sound.
+It was the connection between image and sound that interested me.
 For me, sound creation is an integral part of the visual creation process, complementing the image.
-It's a very creative profession, and that's what I liked about it.
+It's a very creative job, and that's what I liked about it.

 How did the GOBELINS training help you in your work?